richbodo/VectorKnowledgeBase/api_specification.md

 # PDF Processing API Specification

 ## Base URL
-The API is accessible at: `https://VectorKnowledgeBase.RichBodo.repl.co`
+The API is accessible at: `https://vector-knowledge-base-RichBodo.replit.app`

 The application is deployed using Replit's deployment service which automatically handles HTTPS and domain mapping.
 No port number is needed in the URL as Replit handles the port forwarding internally.

 ## Endpoints

 ### 1. Upload Document
 Upload a PDF document for processing and vector storage.
+The document will be automatically chunked into smaller segments (approximately 500 tokens each) to stay within OpenAI's embedding model context limits.

 **Endpoint:** `POST /api/upload`